Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 Climbing participants

-Commercial Expedition "Mountain Madness"
+Commercial expedition “Mountain Madness”

-For the necessary acclimatization in the mountains, the members of the "Mountain Madness" expedition had to fly from Los Angeles on March 23 to Kathmandu, and on March 28 fly to Lukla (2850 m).
-On April 8, the whole group was already in the Base Camp.
-To everyone's surprise, the group's guide, Neil Biddleman, developed a so-called "altitude cough".
-After Bidleman, other members of the expedition began to have health problems.
-Nevertheless, everyone carefully observed the "acclimatization schedule".
-However, as it turned out later, Scott Fisher was in bad shape. physical form and took 125 mg of Diamox (Acetazolamide) daily.
+For the necessary acclimatization in the mountains, members of the Mountain Madness expedition were supposed to fly from Los Angeles on March 23 to Kathmandu, and fly to Lukla (2850 m) on March 28.
+On April 8, the entire group was already in Base Camp.
+Unexpectedly for everyone, the group's guide, Neil Bidleman, developed a so-called “high altitude cough”.
+After Biddleman, other members of the expedition began to have health problems.
+Nevertheless, everyone carefully followed the “acclimatization schedule.”
+However, as it turned out later, Scott Fischer was in bad shape. physical fitness and took 125 mg of Diamox (Acetazolamide) daily.

 Chronology of events

-belated rise
+Belated rise

 Descent during a storm

-North face of Everest
+North slope of Everest

 Indo-Tibetan Border Guard

-original text(English)
+Original text(English)

 "I survived the big storm of 1996 and was fortunate enough to be able to get on with the rest of my life," the British climber told TNN.
 "The Indian climber was not.
-The roles could have been so easily reversed.
+The roles could have so easily been reversed.
 If that had happened I would like to think that a fellow climber would take it upon themselves to move me away from the sight of passing climbers and to protect me from the birds."

-Andrew Harris (Guide) New Zealand southeast ridge,
+Andrew Harris (Tour Guide) New Zealand Southeast ridge,

 8800 m